All Types of Coal Are Not Created Equal

-The international standards organization (ASTM) has issued a ranking method for classifying grades of coal formed from biodegraded peat-based humic substances and organic material or vitrinite.
+The international standards organization ASTM (formerly American Society for Testing and Materials) has issued a ranking method for classifying grades of coal formed from biodegraded peat-based humic substances and organic material or vitrinite.
 The coal ranking is based on levels of geological metamorphosis, fixed carbon, and calorific value.
 It is known as ASTM D388–05 Standard Classification of Coals by Rank.

 As a general rule, the harder the coal, the higher its energy value and rank.
 The comparative ranking of four different types of coal from the densest in carbon and energy to the least dense is as follows: